bazwtf/Belbe/README.md

 You are welcome to log feature requests and ideas into Issues if you wish.

 ## ShattergangEDH
-I'm the host and producer for the content team [ShattergangEDH, come check up out](http://shattergang.com/)!
+I'm the host and producer for the content team [ShattergangEDH, come check us out](http://shattergang.com/)!